home-assistant/home-assistant.io/source/_integrations/zwave_js.markdown

 #### How can I add (include) a new device to my Z-Wave network?

-1. In Home Assistant: open Configuration -> Integrations -> Z-Wave JS -> Configure.
+1. In Home Assistant: open Settings -> Devices & Services -> Z-Wave JS -> Configure.
 2. Press `+ ADD DEVICE`.
 3. The Z-Wave controller is now in inclusion mode and will not respond to other commands.
 4. Put the device you want to add in inclusion mode.
 Refer to its manual how this is done.